 Thanks so much for checking out this month's newsletter.
 Please get in touch if you have any questions or comments regarding the articles, or real estate in general -- it'd be great to hear from you!

 Vancouver Real Estate Market Update

-The Real Estate Board of Greater Vancouver (REBGV) reports that residential home sales in the region totalled 2,425 in June 2018.
+The Real Estate Board of Greater Vancouver (REBGV) reports that residential property sales in the region totalled 2,070 in July 2018.

 Locally in Maple Ridge

 Sales of detached houses for July were 71 which is a 39% decrease over last July which was 118 while the number of houses for sale increased by 1%.
 The average price for the month of July was $928,596 compared to last years June of $829,908.
 This represents the average price increase of 11% over last year.
 Average sale price year to date is $957,546.

 Sales of townhouses for July were 35 which is an 32% decrease over last July which was 52, while the number of townhouses for sale is 112 which is a increase of 202% over last year.
 The average price for July was $555,673 compared to last years July of $488,653.
 This represents an average price increase of 13% over the last 12 months.
 Average sale price year to date is $566,585.